 The Company recognises the benefits of a Board that possesses an appropriate balance and levels of skills, experience, expertise and diversity of perspectives essential to support the execution of its corporate and business strategies and to enhance the quality and effectiveness of its performance.
-Board diversity will strengthen the Company's strategic objectives in driving business results; enhancing good corporate governance and reputation; and attracting and retaining talent for the Board.
+Board diversity will strengthen the Company's strategic objectives in driving business results; enhance good corporate governance and reputation; and attract and retain talent for the Board.